HarshPanchal01/One-Finance/.github/ISSUE_TEMPLATE/story.md

+---
+name: Development Story
+about: A story outlining a new feature or development task.
+title: ""
+assignees: ""
+---

 ## Summary
 Add a brief, clear summary of the story/feature here.
 This should explain the "what" and "why" in one or two sentences.